+When you have a toothache, one of the most common questions you’ll ask yourself is how long does it take to get a root canal?
 The average duration of a root canal treatment is 30 to 60 minutes long, though special cases may also take up to 90 minutes.
 Depending on your unique situation and the dentist’s preferred treatment plan, you may need 1-3 sessions.

 Root Canal Recovery Time

-A root canal is a simple and out-patient procedure with no downtime.
+A root canal recovery time is a simple and out-patient procedure with no downtime.
 Your teeth and gums will be numb for about 2 to 4 hours after the treatment, and you’ll have to take certain pain medications to avoid discomfort.
 But you can resume most of your regular activities, including work and school immediately after the procedure.

 Root Canal Recovery Complications